RandomDelta6/9w_LED_Driver_PCB/README.md

 # Usage

-Connect a wire from +ve pad of LED grid to +ve pad of this pcb.
-Connect a wire from -ve pad of LED grid to -ve pad of this pcb.
-Thread in the exposed part of the wire through the hole from the back of the pcb and solder it on the front side.
+Wave Solder all SMD components on the front side of the board.
+Then, thread in the THT components through their respective through holes from the back side and solder on to the front side.
+Snip off excess length of the legs after soldering.
+Solder a wire from +ve pad of LED grid to +ve output pad of this pcb.
+Solder a wire from -ve pad of LED grid to -ve output pad of this pcb.
+Thread in the wire through the hole from the back of the pcb and solder it on the front side.

 For B22 Base, thread the free legs of the fusible resistors through the holes on the bottom of the base.
 Apply sufficient amount of solder to make the contact points for the bulb with the electrical socket.
 Snip off excess length of the legs after soldering.
 For E26/27 Base, solder one leg to the bottom contact of the base and solder the other leg to the side contact of the base.